badluma/Comprobot-Docs/source/content/Customization/Money.md

 position: "8"
 ---

-The `money.toml` file stores user balances for the economy system.
+The `.money.toml` file stores user balances for the economy system.
+It's a hidden file (note the leading dot) that the bot creates and manages on its own.

 ## Template